 Keyboard finger placement

-The images below show a computer keyboard and the buttons you will be using, and the positioning of the hands and fingers.
 The left hand index finger will use letter F for dot 1 of the braille cell, with 2nd and 3rd fingers of the left hand using letters D and S for dots 2 and 3.
 The right hand index finger will use letter J for dot 4, with 2nd and 3rd fingers of the right hand using letters K and L for dots 5 and 6.